Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Experimental context

 Furthermore, in addition to neutral-current DIS, parity-violating charged-current (CC) reactions can be employed to study nucleon and nuclear structure with highly-polarized beams for electrons and light ions, as well as unpolarized beams for heavy ions.
 Charge-current DIS on heavy-nucleus targets has large uncertainties, and this in turn is an issue for accelerator-based neutrino oscillation experiments, particularly those at DUNE, that have a significant share of events from neutrino CC DIS.
 Studies of CC DIS at the higher energies typical to the EIC, possibly complemented by studies at the FPF, will benefit HEP objectives in neutrino-nuclear scattering measurements at lower energies.
 These advancements will depend on new QCD-based theory ingredients for CC DIS simulations, as discussed in Sec.~\ref{sec:mcsimulations}.

 The EIC will establish a new QCD frontier to address key open questions, such as the origin of nucleon spin, mass, and the emergence of QCD many-body phenomena at extreme parton densities.
 There will be ample cross-pollination between studies of the hadron structure in the EIC experiments and using lattice QCD (cf.\ Sec.~\ref{sec:lattice}) and other {\it ab initio} approaches.
-Determination of key phenomenological PDFs at the EIC will provide useful benchmarks for lattice QCD calculations, which in turn can make predictions for nonperturbative QCD functions that are not readily accessible in experiments.
+Precise measurements of most accessible combinations of phenomenological PDFs at the EIC will provide useful benchmarks for lattice QCD calculations, and the latter in turn can make predictions for nonperturbative QCD functions that are not readily accessible in experiments.

 As the EIC will push the DIS experiments into an entirely novel territory, its success will critically depend on accurate and precise theoretical modeling, including theoretical advances in multiloop perturbative QCD+EW calculations, implementation of spin-dependent and transverse momentum dependent QCD evolution, development of new event generators for lepton-hadron scattering, and, just as importantly, the infrastructure for all-out accuracy control in phenomenological analyses of the EIC large data samples.